Full and Happy Bellies

 9. Life takes unexpected turns

 I’ve been very surprised by my life in 2012.
 It took some turns that were unexpected, exciting, scary, challenging, and fulfilling.
 I’ve grown a lot and grown some gray hairs to prove it.
-2012 was further proof that when (wo)man plans, god laughs.
+And that’s okay.

 10. I’m a blogger